1349 Manager, Transportation

 Experience: At least three years of administrative and supervisory experience is required.
 Experience working with parking or fleet administration is required.
 Budget experience is required.
 Working with federal and state transit regulations; working with the administration of Federal Transit Administration (FTA)-funded projects is preferred.
 Grant writing or grant administration experience; experience in parking administration, fleet operations, or shuttle administration in a higher education setting is preferred.

 Skills: Leadership and supervisory skills; analytical skills; strong verbal and written communication skills as well as excellent interpersonal skills are required.
 Computer skills; the ability to administer shuttle and parking software systems is required.
 The ability to develop training and performance standards: ability to manage a budget is required: solve problems and make appropriate decisions is required.
 The ability to clearly communicate ideas, facts, and concepts to all University constituencies; to develop policy and procedures; to plan, organize, and manage a campus-wide shuttle system is required.
-The ability to develop knowledge of, respect for, and skills to engage with those of other cultures or backgrounds is required.

 Other: A valid driver’s license is required.
 This position is designated as an essential employee and must report to work as scheduled when University offices are closed due to severe weather.